 One of the main challenges is getting the dog to actually eat more food.
 Apart from increasing the quantity of food, you can also add another time for feeding.

 Increasing the feeding intervals will ensure the dog consumes more food without feeling too overwhelmed.
-(For German shepherd food recommendation, you may want to read my reviews here.)

 If you usually feed the dog three times a day, add another mealtime, preferably before the dog retires to sleep.
 This is easier for you and a dog and should be the first option you try out.